-Happy 25th Anniversary to Gang Starr’s sophomore album Step in the Arena, originally released January 15, 1991.
-[Stream album and watch videos below]
+Happy 25th Anniversary to Gang Starr’s sophomore album Step In The Arena, originally released January 15, 1991.

 If I flash back 25 years ago to midway through my eighth grade year, one of the memories that immediately comes to mind is my dogged determination to upgrade my very modest stereo system, during that very formative period of musical discovery.
 Much to my chagrin at the time, my outdated bedroom setup had consisted quite simply of your run-of-the-mill Panasonic dual-cassette boombox, absent a CD player, akin to the now-vintage model shown here.

 I recognized that a proper amplifier was the key to a richer sound, but my heart was initially set on making the formal transition from cassette to compact disc.
 So I explored the range of CD players in the market, and was ultimately seduced by the most magical of CD players: the 5-CD carousel changer.
 In retrospect, and considering that we now have access to millions of songs with the mere swipe of a fingertip, my amazement with the prospect of being able to load and listen to not just one, but five (five!)
 CDs in sequence, without lifting a finger, seems utterly ridiculous.
 But back then, my 13-year old mind believed that the 5-CD changer was the truth, and all the proof I needed to know that modern technology had indeed come a long way, baby.